dertseha/goconsider/README.md

 goconsider [OPTIONS] [FILES]
 Options:
         -h, --help             Show this message
         --settings <filename>  Name of a settings file.
-Defaults to '.goconsider' in current working directory.
+Defaults to '.goconsider.yaml' in current working directory.
         --noReferences         Skip printing references as per settings for any found issues.
 ```